 I made my first professional sale at age fourteen.
-I used that money to buy a subscription to Writer’s Digest magazine.
+I used that money to buy a subscription to Writer’s Digest Magazine.
 I was on the school paper and yearbook staff.
 Anything I could do to be published, I would do.
-I guess the experts were right after all.
+I guess the experts were right, after all.
 I was a junkie, but my drug of choice was publishing.

 Contrary to all the experts and odds, I made it to college where I was the editor for our school paper, and one of the three jobs I had to hold down to pay for it was as an editor for a small SF magazine.
 By then, I’d made numerous sales to national magazines.
 But do you want to know why I don’t have a degree in Creative Writing or Journalism?

-They wouldn’t let me in the programs.
-I applied three times to the Creative Writing department and even though I was already published, the professor told me that I didn’t write well enough to be admitted.
+They wouldn’t let me in those programs.
+I applied three times to the Creative Writing department and even though I was already published, the professor told me that I didn’t write well enough to be admitted to her prestigious department.
 On the third try, she told me not to waste her time by applying anymore as the slots in her program were reserved for students who actually had futures as professional writers and that my writing . . . well, sucked.

 While you may be able to measure a person’s aptitude or even their talent, what you can never measure is a person’s determination and their resilience.
 As my brother so often said it’s not about the size of the dog in the fight, it’s about the size of the fight in the dog.

-At 20, I’d decided that I was going to finally write a novel and submit it.
-Don’t get me wrong, I’d written dozens of novels by that point and I do mean dozens.
+At age 20, I’d decided that I was going to finally polish one of my novels and submit it to New York.
+Don’t get me wrong.
+I’d written dozens of novels by that point and I do mean dozens.
 But I was an editor so I knew they reeked.

 He died a few days later.
-Out of everything that had happened to me in my life, that was the hardest blow.
+Out of everything that has happened to me in my life, that was the hardest blow.
 He’d been my only light in many a bleak darkness.
 Needless to say, I trunked that book.
 I couldn’t stand to look at it.
 I chucked all my writing.
 I crawled inside myself and to this day, a part of me died with him.

-When I was moving in with him, he found my old notebooks with the manuscripts I’d written for years.
+As I was moving in with him, he found my old notebooks with the manuscripts I’d written on for years.
 He looked up at me and said, “I remember before we broke up that you were always writing something and plotting a new book or story.
 Why don’t you do that anymore?”

 But that darn fate was still there and she wasn’t through with me.